 Although I have been blessed to serve the Church in a variety of occupational positions in different parts of the country, since 2008 I have worked for parishes in the Archdiocese of Boston.
 My wife (since 2009) and I, with our family, live nearby in Bedford and belong to St. Michael Parish, where we are active in Youth Ministry and I am a Lector.
 I attended St. Michael’s College in my home state of Vermont, focusing on high school education.
 In 2006, I earned a Masters of Theological Studies from St. Norbert College in Green Bay, Wisconsin.
 I have worked in retreat ministry, summer camp ministry, college campus ministry, teaching High School Religion, and for the Diocese of Burlington.
 My professional focus has frequently been concentrated on adolescent catechesis; my passion is to evangelize teenagers so they may enter into a life-giving relationship with Jesus Christ and His Church.

-Additionally, in the Catholic Community of Billerica, my responsibilities as Assistant Director of Faith Formation include a variety of roles and responsibilities: 1) member of the Pastoral Leadership Team; 2) head of the collaborative Child Abuse Prevention Team (Virtus trainings); 3) BCRE representative and member of the Facilities’ Safety Ministry; 4) some of the maintenance of the BCRE and CCB websites; 5) computer support around the collaborative.
+Additionally, in the Catholic Community of Billerica, my responsibilities as Director of Youth Faith Formation include a variety of roles and responsibilities: 1) member of the Pastoral Leadership Team; 2) head of the collaborative Child Abuse Prevention Team (Virtus trainings); 3) BCRE representative and member of the Facilities’ Safety Ministry; 4) some of the maintenance of the BCRE and CCB websites; 5) computer support around the collaborative.

 Professionally, I am a co-moderator for a regional DRE/Youth Ministers Group named The Gathering, occasionally consult on matters of faith formation (working with Luke Hill Media among others), I belong to NCCL, and occasionally give retreats for teens.